Using multiple bank accounts to budget is the best way to organize your money!

 With your money divided up, it is extremely obvious what the dollars are for.
 No confusion and no mistakes.
 Easy peasy lemon squeezy as we like to say 🙂

 What are the benefits of having multiple bank accounts?

 Be able to easily distinguish what each dollar is for

 We just went over this main point.
 Consider this method similar to using the cash envelope system, yet with accounts instead of envelopes.
 The same benefits apply.

 You can see your progress toward your big goals

 This is a big one!
 Being able to see your progress toward your goals is very motivating!
 For my family, we have a vacation account, which is a sinking fund we use to basically prefund our vacations.
 We do put everything on credit cards so that we earn rewards, but then when the bill is due next month, I pull the money from this account to pay for that vacation.

 It creates boundaries as well as spending freedom

 One thing that many people run into is feelings of guilt over spending money on unnecessary or luxury items, like a vacation.
 With multiple accounts, you can actually see that you are indeed taking care of all of your responsible adult obligations.
 There’s no need to feel guilty about spending money, as you know there is $15,000 in your emergency fund, and you have $745 in your home or car repair fund.
 You are covered!
 Spend your money!

 On the flip side, having multiple accounts with strategic names (this is key!) means that you are internally bound to use that money for it’s intended purpose.
 Even though you may want a new TV, you can see that you only have $212 in your splurge fund.
 Yet, you can see that your “car emergency” fund has $1,230 in it.
 Maybe you could use that?

-The trick to guarantee saving success with multiple bank accounts
+The trick to guarantee saving money success with multiple bank accounts